DIY Media Center Hack (Without Building a Thing)!

 Step 1: Pick the Right Furniture for Your DIY Entertainment Center with Bookshelves

 When I first got the idea to use two bookshelves and a dresser for our entertainment center, I knew they would have to have similar styles so they tied in together.
 You will see later on how I use the decor on the shelves to coordinate the pieces even more!

 The two bookshelves are from Target and they are great because they allow open shelving to decorate but also have cabinets for storage.
 You can find them here: 72″ Bookcases in White

 The dresser I got was on clearance at a furniture store in town.
 I liked that the details were very similar to those on the two bookshelves.
 I got it at a pretty good price, but I think I could have come out cheaper with the options below.

 Picking the Right Dresser for Your DIY Media Center Hack:

 You are going to paint your dresser no matter where you get it, so keep in mind that you don’t have to get one that’s white!

 Option 1: Go to a used furniture store and pick out a piece of furniture there that will work well for your TV.
-(For reference, my dresser is 66″ x 40″ x 16″ and my TV is a 40″ and the height including the base is 26.5″)
+(For reference, my dresser is 66″ x 40″ x 16″ and my TV is 40″ and the height including the base is 26.5″)

 Final Dimensions for Entertainment Center:

 Be sure to keep the height of the entertainment center into consideration for your TV.
 You don’t want your TV to be higher than the tops of the bookcases.
 When you are deciding on a dresser, keep in mind the size of your TV.
-You can always fill space on either size as I did with the lanterns.
+You can always fill space on either side as I did with the lanterns.